trixi-framework/HOHQMesh.jl/docs/src/tutorials/spline_curves.md

 Alternatively, a parametric cubic spline curve can be constructed directly from data points provided in the code.
-These points take the form `[t, x, y, z]` where `t` is the parameter variable that varies between 0 and 1.
-For the spline construction the number of points is included as an input argument as well as the actual parametric point data.
+These points take the form `[t, x, y, z]` where `t` is the parameter variable that varies between $0$ and $1$.
+For the spline construction, the number of points is included as an input argument as well as the actual parametric point data.
 Again, if the spline curve is to be closed, the first and last data point **must** match.